A New Year Writing Retreat

 I earned my MBA from Stanford University and my undergraduate degree in English literature from Yale.
 My coaching training and certification is from CTI, the Co-Active Training Institute.
 All of those educational experiences, combined with a lifelong love of personal growth work, inform the Playing Big approach.

-I’m a mom who has been shaped by the process of watching two little people grow, now ages 3 & 6.
-I live in San Francisco where I love long hilly walks, strong green tea, and wearing cozy sweaters in the fog.
+I’m a mom who has been shaped by the process of watching three little people grow.
+I live in the San Francisco Bay Area where I love long hilly walks, strong green tea, and wearing cozy sweaters in the fog.

 About Tara